GeneChang1/TNGCFastpages/_posts/2022-10-17-Agile-Stuff.md

 - Nathan: Continue working on the same frontend aspects with Toby

 ### Weekly Struggles
 - API ISSUES: The API wasn't functional for a while and we didn't know why.
-Then Gene and Caleb realized they were just running it wrong and fixed it.
+Then Gene and Caleb realized they were just running it wrong and thought they fixed it but it still isn't working.
-- Makeing the ChessBoard interactive: Tried adding onclick events to the chessboard.
+- Making the ChessBoard interactive: Tried adding onclick events to the chessboard.
 At first it looked like it worked but the function ran too early and then it didn't work at all.
 Now we have a new idea on how to do it after some googling that we will implement soon.
+- Issues with the logic for the pieces, it's just hard to get it all working correctly.

 ### Final Meeting, Friday